Logan Ondrusek

-Logan Jared Ondrusek (born February 13, 1985) is an American professional baseball pitcher for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
-He has played in Major League Baseball (MLB) for the Cincinnati Reds and Baltimore Orioles, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
+Logan Jared Ondrusek (born February 13, 1985) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds and Baltimore Orioles, in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.
 Ondrusek currently lives in Shiner, Texas.

 Professional career

-Cincinnati Reds' organization
+Cincinnati Reds

 The Cincinnati Reds selected Ondrusek in the 13th round of the 2005 MLB June Amateur Draft.
-Ondrusek began his minor league career with the rookie league Billings Mustangs.
+Ondrusek began his minor league career with the rookie-level Billings Mustangs.
 In his first year with the Mustangs, he went 1–6 with a 6.02 ERA.
-In 2006, Ondrusek pitched for Billings, Single-A Dayton and Double-A Chattanooga.
+In 2006, Ondrusek pitched for Billings, the Single-A Dayton Dragons, and Double-A Chattanooga Lookouts.
 In his second year, he went 4–6 with a 3.59 ERA.
 In 2008, Ondrusek was promoted to the Reds' Triple-A affiliate, the Louisville Bats, where he went 4–1 with a 1.50 ERA.

 Ondrusek was added to the Reds' 40-man roster after the 2009 season to protect him from the Rule 5 Draft.